coding-armadillo/learn-cpp/docs/arrays.md

 ## Assignment 12

 Create a C++ program named `score-keeper.cpp` that would prompt the user for the number of scores it's going to keep.
 Then it asks the user to enter a numeric value score for that given number of times.
-Finally it displays the average of of the scores.
+Finally it displays the average of the scores.

 A sample run looks like the following.